helixhorned/ljclang/README.md

 [`enum CXChildVisitResult`]:
  http://clang.llvm.org/doxygen/group__CINDEX__CURSOR__TRAVERSAL.html#ga99a9058656e696b622fbefaf5207d715

-An object containing a mapping of names to values permissible as values returned from cursor visitor callbacks.
+An object mapping names to values to be returned from cursor visitor callbacks.
 The names are identical with those in [`enum CXChildVisitResult`] with the "`CXChildVisit_`" prefix removed: `Break`, `Continue`, `Recurse`.